maxbranzburg/BEWD_SF_5/README.md

 See "How do I use GitHub" below for instructions.

+## Installing Software

+Read the [Installation Instructions](INSTALL.md) for guidance on installing the necessary software.

 ##How Do I Submit Homework?

 Go to the [homework repository](https://github.com/ga-students/BEWD_SF_3_homework) and follow the instructions there.